 A few years back, I purchased my first brand spanking new electric kiln.
 I have had a nearly permanent grin on my face since then.

 While my kiln is beautiful and shiny now, I know the day will eventually come when I will have to replace the kiln elements.
 I’ve always fired in other people’s kilns so I have never had to do any of this sort of kiln repair or maintenance before.
-Today I thought I would post an excerpt from our new handbook Electric Studio: Making & Firing for all of you out there who might be in the same boat as me.
-I am definitely going to keep this one handy for that inevitable day when my kiln elements go kaput. – Jennifer Harnetty, editor.
+I thought I would post an excerpt from our handbook Electric Studio: Making & Firing for all of you out there who might be in the same boat as me.
+I am definitely going to keep this one handy for that inevitable day when my kiln elements go kaput. – Jennifer Poellot Harnetty, editor.

 Kiln Repair: Instructions for Replacing Elements on an Electric Ceramic Kiln